-Get the Skills to Become a Professional Phlebotomy Technician
+Get the Skills to Become a Licensed Phlebotomy Technician (CPT-1)!

 Phlebotomy Technicians work directly with patients; they are the human face of the laboratory.
 They are responsible for drawing blood samples from patients as instructed by physicians or other health care professionals.